 But in November, 2011, I returned to London.
 There were side trips to France and Ireland, but I pretty much remained in London until February 2012.
 On February 5th I went to Egypt for a week and then returned to Philadelphia.
 I took a month long trip to left for Panama for in May and headed south across the border for month-long trip to Mexico in August, 2012.

-Right now I’m back in Philadelphia, but I have plans to visit Panama and Ecuador in December, 2012.
+Right now I’m back in Miami Beach renting an apartment for the first time in forever, but I have plans to visit Russia for the 2018 summer World Cup.
 After that, who knows?

 How are you able to work and travel full-time?